orgfrg/.github/profile/README.md

 **Cryptographic governance.**

-OrgForge is a system that enforces organizational rules at the moment actions occur, using cryptographic authorization instead of procedural trust.
+OrgForge enforces organizational rules at the moment actions occur, using cryptographic authorization instead of procedural trust.

+The underlying protocol is called orgfrg.

 ---